Classification of the Entangled States $2 \times M \times N$: Conclusions

 \section{Conclusions}

-In summary, we have generalized our method of entanglement classification under stochastic local operations and classical communications to the more general case of $2\times M\times N$ systems.
+In summary, we have generalized our method of entanglement classification under SLOCC to the more general case of $2\times M\times N$ systems.
 Two examples of $2\times 4\times 6$ and $2\times 6\times 7$ are given where all their inequivalent entanglement classes are determined.
 Because the classification procedure is essentially a constructive algorithm, the method can serve as a powerful tool in practical entanglement classifications with the aid of computers.
 Most importantly a wide range of state space is explored which provide a rich resource for possible new applications in the quantum information theory.

 This work was supported in part by the National Natural Science Foundation of China(NSFC) under the grants 10935012, 10928510, 10821063 and 10775179, by the CAS Key Projects KJCX2-yw-N29 and H92A0200S2, and by the Scientific Research Fund of GUCAS.